 A members course area where all course content is accessible to view and review for 12 months.

-3 dedicated sessions to reflective practice where we explore our understanding of the people you support and therefore support needs.
+3 dedicated sessions for reflective practice where we explore our understanding of the people you support and therefore support needs.

 Workbooks, templates and tools to use in your ongoing work with individuals, families and support networks.

-Our courses are capped at smaller groups of participants so we can connect on a more personal level with participants to facilitate discussion and share experiences.
-If you don't get in this time around, we will run this program again in the second half of the year, so please send in your EOI of interest either way so we can keep you updated.
+Our courses are capped at small groups of participants so we can connect on a more personal level with participants to facilitate discussion and share experiences.
+If you don't get in this time around, we will run this program again, so please send in your EOI of interest either way so we can keep you updated.
 Once you've registered your interest, we will contact you to let you know some more details about the course and the link to enrol.